bhekanik/blog/cl2zeveli02d1acnv3pdhel7y.md

 Fortunately, you don't have to do that because TypeScript is not an all or nothing deal.
 I know many people often cite that JavaScript is valid TypeScript but that's not what I mean.
 I'm referring to the fact that you can gradually adopt TypeScript.
 You can gradually turn it on in your JavaScript files even before you turn them into TypeScript files.
 That way you can enjoy the benefits of TypeScript even before you make the commitment.

 It's more than likely that you're already enjoying some of the benefits of TypeScript in your JavaScript files right now even without doing anything.
-This is because most modern code editors and IDEs already have great typescript support and use TypeScript to provide some of their features.
+This is because most modern code editors and IDEs already have great TypeScript support and use TypeScript to provide some of their features.
 I work in VSCode so all the references I will make are to it.

 Now, let's learn how to incrementally add TypeScript to your JavaScript files.